 - Bridgetown, using the

-- This way, your website frontend and the HTML of your generated static site are always kept in sync (as long as you use the provided Yarn scripts!).
+- This way, your website frontend and the HTML of your generated static site are always kept in sync.

 Adding Extra Features to Your Site

 In addition to the work you do yourself to code, design, and publish your website, there are ways you can enhance your site by installing third-party plugins or applying automations.
 These may provide new features, themes, or software configurations in useful ways.
 Some examples: